 Keratinocytes also carry out immune functions.
 In addition to creating a physical barrier that also acts as an innate immune barrier, they are the first sensors of pathogen invasion—they recognize pathogens and signal their presence though immune signaling molecules.
 Keratinocytes also produce antimicrobial peptides that are able to block the invasion of microorganisms by killing pathogens, activating immune cells, or influencing cytokine signaling.
 Melanocytes also have a role in the immune system.
 They are able to phagocytize pathogens, produce and release cytokines in response to microbes, and present microbial antigens to T-cells to activate them.

 In the dermis, other types of immune cells can also be found, including dendritic cell subpopulations, macrophages, neutrophils, mast cells, natural killer cells, B cells, and different types of T cells [114–116].

-Qualia Skin supports skin immunity through the action of Sea Buckthorn Extract and Pomanox® P30 Pomegranate Extract .
-Other ingredients in Qualia Skin that are known to support general immune function and thereby contribute to the skin’s immune health include Zinc (in UltimineTM Multi 7) [119–121] and Selenium (in UltimineTM Multi 7) [122–125].
+Qualia Skin supports skin immunity through the action of Sea Buckthorn (Hippophae rhamnoides) Fruit Extract and Pomanox® Pomegranate Fruit Extract .
+Other ingredients in Qualia Skin that are known to support general immune function and thereby contribute to the skin’s immune health include Zinc (from inactive Aspergillus oryzae culture) [119–121] and Selenium (from inactive Aspergillus oryzae culture) [122–125].